AmazeeLabs/extlink/README.txt

 to move this CSS to your theme to prevent the file from needing to be loaded separately.
 To do this:

-1) Open the .info file for your theme, add this line of code to prevent the extlink.css file from loading: stylesheets[all][] = extlink.css
+1) Open the .info.yml file for your theme and add those lines of code to prevent the extlink.css file from loading:

+    stylesheets-remove:
+      - extlink.css

 2) Open the extlink.css file within the extlink directory and copy all the code from the file into your theme's style.css file.
 3) Copy the extlink.png and mailto.png files to your theme's directory.

-Note that you DO NOT need to make a extlink.css file.
-Specifying the file in the info file is enough to tell Drupal not to load the original file.
+Note that you DO NOT need to make an extlink.css file.
+Specifying the file in the .info.yml file is enough to tell Drupal not to load the original file.